happyt/trellodash/README.md

 - v2.0 required stats from database coming into the angular stream added web page to see data from db

+- API for data is http://localhost:8080/counts/Trello%20Stats

 ## Next

-- Add chart to screen
-- Put figures into chart
+- Amend chart colours